• Products

 • Industry Variations

 Different industries have varying average PE ratios due to differences in growth rates, profit margins, and risk levels.
 Comparing the PE ratio of a company in one industry to another may not provide an accurate assessment.
-It is crucial to consider industry-specific benchmarks and norms when analyzing PE ratios.
+It is crucial to consider industry-specific benchmarks and norms when analysing PE ratios.

 • Earnings Manipulation